-- Describe and evaluate proposed design, management or site protection measures that could avoid or mitigate potential adverse effects on known or unknown Aboriginal or historical cultural heritage values. - Describe management and contingency measures with requirements for: an Archaeology Management Plan that addresses requirements of the Heritage Act and Commonwealth Underwater Cultural Heritage Act; a survey of all areas of proposed works to identify currently unrecorded sites; recommendations for any required site avoidance, mitigation or site investigation processes; and the development of an Unexpected Finds Protocol, conducted by a qualified and experienced historical archaeologist for the land components and maritime archaeologist for the coastal and underwater components.
+- Describe any plan(s) or partnerships with Traditional Owners, including any opportunities to respond to Country Plans and to protect intangible cultural heritage. - Describe and evaluate proposed design, management or site protection measures that could avoid or mitigate potential adverse effects on known or unknown Aboriginal or historical cultural heritage values.

+• Describe management and contingency measures, in accordance with the requirements for a Cultural Heritage Management Plan (CHMP) under the Aboriginal Heritage Act 2006, and including: an Archaeology Management Plan that addresses requirements of the Heritage Act and Commonwealth Underwater Cultural Heritage Act; a survey of all areas of proposed works to identify currently unrecorded sites; recommendations for any required site avoidance, mitigation or site investigation processes; and the development of an Unexpected Finds Protocol, conducted by a qualified and experienced historical archaeologist for the land components and maritime archaeologist for the coastal and underwater components.

-• Describe the framework for monitoring and evaluating the measures implemented to mitigate Aboriginal cultural heritage and historic heritage effects and contingencies.
+- Describe the framework for monitoring and evaluating the measures implemented to mitigate Aboriginal cultural heritage and historic heritage effects and contingencies. - Describe the approach to supporting ongoing Traditional Owner participation in project development and implementation.

-4.4 Land use and socioeconomic
+4.4 Agriculture, land use and socioeconomic

-Avoid and, where avoidance is not possible, minimise adverse effects on land uses, social fabric of communities, and local infrastructure, businesses and tourism.
+Avoid and, where avoidance is not possible, minimise adverse effects on agriculture, forestry and other land uses, social fabric of communities, and local infrastructure, businesses and tourism.

-- Potential disruption to existing and/or proposed land uses, with associated economic and social effects, including cumulative effects. - Potential effects on social cohesion resulting from disruption of existing networks or effects on community services or facilities and recreational activities. - Potential economic and social effects from the project, such as through disruption of business, industry (including agriculture, forestry and fisheries) or tourism. - Spread of weeds or pathogens and restrictions on farming practices - Reinstatement of land after construction to enable continuation of land use activities. - Engagement with landowners and land managers. - Potential economic and social benefits from the project.
+- Potential interaction with and interruption to agricultural and forestry activities and infrastructure such as stock lanes, irrigation, water supply, access, fencing, electricity supply and drainage. - Loss of productive land either due to loss of access or via soil disturbance, easements, construction traffic and poor reinstatement of land after construction. - Potential disruption to existing and/or proposed land uses, with associated economic and social effects, including cumulative effects. - Potential effects on social cohesion resulting from disruption of existing networks or effects on community services or facilities and recreational activities. - Potential economic and social effects from the project, such as through disruption of business, industry (including agriculture, forestry and fisheries) or tourism. - Biosecurity issues relating to the transfer of plant and animal diseases and weed seeds between properties e.g., Phytothera cinnamomi, Johnes disease. - Engagement with landowners and land managers. - Disruption to commercial and recreational users of the marine environment. - Potential economic and social benefits from the project.

-- Describe the project area and its environs in terms of land use (existing and proposed), residences, zoning and overlays, public and private land, properties affected and infrastructure that supports current and strategic patterns of economic and social activity. - Describe agricultural and primary production activities (including industry types and supporting services). - Describe the local community and social setting, including community services and facilities, recreational activities, businesses and industry within the area, such as agriculture, forestry, shipping and fisheries. - Characterise tourism and recreational use of the project area and its surroundings, including water bodies, national parks and reserves.
+- Describe the project area and its environs in terms of land use (existing and proposed), residences, zoning and overlays, public and private land, including any land subject to native title and Indigenous Land Use Agreements, properties affected and infrastructure that supports current and strategic patterns of economic and social activity. - Describe agricultural and primary production enterprises and practices (for instance use of large-scale equipment, prevalence of specialised production in the area, any key harvest and processing times). - Describe the local community and social setting, including community services and facilities, recreational activities, businesses and industry within the area, such as agriculture, forestry, shipping and fisheries. - Describe regional planning and economic development strategies. - Characterise tourism and recreational use of the project area and its surroundings, including water bodies, national parks and reserves.